 Two mares were identified last week with poor body condition – Bella and Autumn, both born on the mountain.

 Bella was very thin after her 2019 foal but maintained enough weight with a little extra feed and regular deworming by volunteers to remain.
 She didn’t have a 2020 foal and she gained and maintained a healthy weight until this year, which tells us that there was a direct correlation between her previous weight loss and nursing without added nutrition.
-She is once again in poor shape -and it’s not teeth problems, not parasite problems and not feet problems….she is nursing her 2022 foal and her 2021 yearling.
+She is once again in poor shape -and we know it’s not due to teeth problems, parasite problems nor feet problems….but that she is nursing her 2022 foal and her 2021 yearling.

 Autumn has a similar story - According to our documentation, she had her first foal in 2020.
 She was in good shape, however the foal didn’t survive as we realized too late that she didn’t have enough milk.
 Since she didn’t have a 2021 foal, she has been able to maintain her weight until now.
 Her 2022 foal was born in April and even though she seems to have milk, he is very small and is literally sucking the life out of her.